 \section{Related Work}

-Early research on sensorless force estimation in robotic manipulators was mainly based on analytical models and observer-based techniques to infer external disturbances.
-A conventional strategy compared the commanded actuator torque with the torque predicted by a nominal model, interpreting discrepancies as indications of external forces~\cite{de2005sensorless, de2006collision}.
-Although this approach is intuitive, its reliability is undermined by the need for carefully tuned thresholds and its sensitivity to model uncertainties and actuator noise.
-Even slight variations in friction characteristics or inertial parameters can result in residual torques that may be misclassified as physical contact, thereby complicating robust detection.
+Early research on sensorless force estimation was mainly based on analytical models and observer-based techniques.
+A conventional strategy compared the commanded actuator torque with that predicted by a nominal model, interpreting discrepancies as external forces.
+De Luca and colleagues noted that acceleration readings are noisy and instead derived residual torques from the generalized momentum model~\cite{de2005sensorless, de2006collision}.
+Although intuitive, this approach requires carefully tuned thresholds and is sensitive to model uncertainties and actuator noise: slight variations in friction or inertial parameters can produce residual torques that may be misclassified as physical contact, thereby complicating robust detection.